 - Annotate incoming email.
-Select this checkbox if you want incoming email messages to be annotated with explanatory text detailing the actions that PGP Desktop took when processing your incoming messages.
+Select this checkbox if you want incoming email messages to be annotated with explanatory text detailing the actions that Symantec Encryption Desktop took when processing your incoming messages.
 You can choose three annotation levels: - Maximum: Verbose Annotation.
-Adds annotations to your incoming email detailing every action that PGP Desktop has taken during message processing. - Medium: Failures and Successes.
+Adds annotations to your incoming email detailing every action that Symantec Encryption Desktop has taken during message processing. - Medium: Failures and Successes.
 This option is the default.
 Provides annotations when there has been a processing failure, such as unknown key, or unknown signer.
-The Medium setting adds annotation when incoming email has been successfully decrypted and/or signed. - Minimum: Failures Only.
-Only provides annotations when there has been a processing failure. - Add a comment to secured messages.
+The Medium setting provides annotations for all decrypted and/or signed email, but does not list individual attached files. - Minimum: Failures Only.
+Only provides annotations when there has been a processing failure, such as detecting an unknown key or unknown signer.

+Add a comment to secured messages.
 When enabled, the text you type here is always included in messages you encrypt or sign.
-Comments typed in this field appear below the --BEGIN PGP MESSAGE BLOCK-- text header and PGP Desktop version number of each secured message.
-These comments are not visible in decrypted email. - Enable PGP encrypt and sign buttons in Outlook.
-Select this checkbox if you want to use PGP Desktop encrypt and sign buttons in Microsoft Outlook.
-This option is not selected by default.
-For more information on the encrypt and sign buttons, see Using the Sign and Encrypt Buttons in Microsoft Outlook (on page 89).
+Comments typed in this field appear below the --BEGIN PGP -- text header and Symantec Encryption Desktop version number of each secured message.
+These comments are not visible in decrypted email.
+Note that if your email environment creates signatures as attachments, then your email recipient must open the ".sig" attachment to view the comment.
+Whether the signature block is shown immediately below the email body or in an attachment depends on your email environment.